Dear Prospective Student:

 Last but not least, when selecting a graduate program prospective graduate students should consider their training needs after graduation.
 For those who aspire to become “qualified medical physicists” in the United States, 2 years of post-graduate training in an accredited physics residency program is necessary.
 Our partner institution, MBPCC, leads a consortium of four participating institutions which currently trains several residents each year.
 Graduates from our M.S. and Ph.D. programs are given preference for admission to the MBPCC residency program.

-Dr. Charles M. Smith Professor of Medical Physics
+Dr. Charles M. Smith Chair of Medical Physics